thomas-god/activities/README.md

-# Activities: self-hosted archiving and exploration of training activities
+# Activities: self-hosted training journal and performance tracking platform

-Activities is a self-hosted solution to archive and explore your training activities from sport devices (sport watches, bike computers, etc.):
+Activities is a self-hosted platform for athletes to archive their activities and manage their training journal, and track their progress:

+- Track your training history with custom metrics and periods,
+- Keep a training journal with notes on workouts and training blocks,
+- Explore your performance data and visualize your progress,
 - It can be deployed from a single Docker image,
-- It supports importing activities from `.tcx` and `.fit` files,
+- It supports importing activities from `.tcx` and `.fit` files.
-- It lets you explore you training history and define your own training metrics.

 ## How to deploy